 The Group's reporting currency is RMB.
 RMB is the currency of the primary economic environment in which the Group operates.
-The functional currency of the Company and Hong Kong subsidiary is USD.
+The functional currency of the Company is the United States dollars ("USD").
 The functional currency of the Company's PRC subsidiaries is the RMB.
 The Group determined its functional currency to be RMB based on the criteria of Accounting Standards Codification ("ASC") 830, Foreign Currency Matters.